-Regardless of adolescents' abilities and skills, it is essential to offer educational spaces that focus on diversity and equal opportunities.
-In these spaces, it is important to provide specific and appropriate inclusive strategies, based on individual strengths and tailored to their capabilities.
-Therefore, it is important to share some essential guidelines for achieving a teaching and learning process centered on educational inclusion, such as:
+Regardless of adolescents' abilities and skills, it is essential to provide educational spaces that focus on diversity and equal opportunities.
+In these spaces, it is important to provide specific and appropriate inclusive strategies based on individual strengths and abilities.
+That is why it is important to share some essential guidelines for achieving a teaching-learning process focused on educational inclusion, such as:

 1. Get to Know Your Students

-The first step in fostering effective inclusion is getting to know your students.
-This involves understanding their abilities, needs, and preferences, making initial observations, and maintaining consistent communication with parents and professionals who work with the students.
+The first step in promoting effective inclusion is to get to know your students.
+This involves understanding their abilities, needs, and preferences, making initial observations, and maintaining constant communication with parents and professionals who work with the students.

 2. Design Adapted Activities

-The design of tailored activities takes into account each student's individual skills and strengths, allowing everyone to participate and learn at their own pace.
-It provides diverse options and levels of difficulty in the tasks, so that each student can work according to their abilities.
+Design adapted activities that take into account the individual abilities and strengths of each student, allowing everyone to participate and learn at their own pace.
+Provide a variety of options and levels of difficulty in tasks so that each student can work according to their abilities.

 3. Use Visual Strategies

-Visual strategies are helpful for all students.
-Keep schedules visible in the classroom, use pictograms, and utilize charts, images, diagrams, and visual organizers to facilitate organization, following instructions, time and space management, and understanding concepts.
+Visual strategies are useful for all students.
+Keep schedules visible in the classroom, use pictograms, graphics, images, diagrams, and visual organizers to facilitate organization, following instructions, time and space management, and understanding concepts.

 4. Encourage Collaboration